Frequently Asked Questions

 • Pelvic floor therapy is a specialized area of care focused on the muscles of the pelvic floor, related structures, posture, breathing mechanics, and overall pelvic health.
 Unlike general OT and PT, it requires advanced training to address issues like pelvic pain, bladder and bowel changes, core support, and concerns during pregnancy and postpartum.

-At Charleston Pelvic Health, our therapy is led by an occupational therapist who takes a whole-person, function-focused approach.
+Sarah Kate Orton, founder and pelvic floor therapist at Charleston Pelvic Health is an occupational therapist who takes a whole-person, function-focused approach.
 OTs are trained to consider how your daily activities, habits, and emotional well-being affect your health.
 We look for the root cause to go beyond symptom relief—so you can live life the way you want, comfortably and confidently.

 • Pelvic floor therapy is much more than Kegels!
 Many people are doing Kegels incorrectly—or don’t even need strengthening, but rather relaxation or coordination of the pelvic floor.
 Pelvic floor therapy with Charleston Pelvic Health involves a full-body approach that includes breathing, posture, movement, and tailored strategies—not just isolated exercises.